Secondary logo

 Nepali

-Nepali is one of the key subjects in KUHS, being compulsory from Class 1 to Class 10.
+Nepali: Nepali is one of the key subjects.
+It is a compulsory subject from Class 1 to Class 12.
 The Nepali department has set the following objectives to develop the standard of Nepali language, literature and communication skills.

 To increase student success in Science classes, the following methodologies have been in use:

-Students are assessed continuously on the basis of homework, class work, project work, practical and written work.
+Students are assessed continuously on the basis of homework, class work, project work, practical, written work and field work.
 Besides these, students are also evaluated through the presentation of challenging problems where they have to project their existing knowledge.

-The Humanities are those studies that provide understanding of mankind’s way of living, the basic needs of man, the activities in which he engages to meet his needs, the institutions he creates, the past by which he ensures the living present and future, the economy and international relations.
-Social Studies deals with the study of man and with his environment and the aim of this subject is to prepare bona fide, humble, sincere, dedicated, energetic, patriotic and farsighted citizens.
+SOCIAL STUDIES: Social studies provide understanding of mankind’s way of living, the basic needs of man, the activities in which he engages to meet his needs, the institutions he creates, the past by which he ensures the living present and future, the economy and international relations.
+It deals with the study of man and with his environment and the aim of this subject is to prepare bonafide, humble, sincere, dedicated, energetic, patriotic and farsighted citizens.

 To fulfill these aims different student centered methods and technique are applied to teach the Social Studies in KUHS.
 The teaching of lessons encompasses a wide range of classroom activities for understanding the topic and exercises to comprehend the lesson.
 The teacher motivates students and plays the role of the facilitator to generate creative and innovative ideas and community work, follow-up activities, role play, field-trip, trekking, hiking, observation, exploration of the problems and their appropriate solutions and to develop a sense of responsibility.